pallets/flask/docs/context_locals.rst

         app = current_app._get_current_object()
         my_signal.send(app)

-``LocalStack`` objects can only hold one value at a time, but that we have two stacks, both of which need to maintain two values.
+``LocalStack`` objects can only hold one value at a time, but we have two stacks, both of which need to maintain two values.
 We can solve this by storing objects on each stack, since objects can hold multiple values.
 So, we introduce ``RequestContext`` to manage ``request`` and ``session`` on the request context stack and ``AppContext`` to manage ``current_app`` and ``g`` on the application context stack::

     class AppContext(object):
         def __init__(self, app):